 The alternative is just to do things on the fly.
 The problem with that approach is that your consistency breaks down.
 There’s no sense of continuity as you go from one topic to the next.

 You lose the power of creating themes with your content, and you always feel like you’re struggling to get caught up.

 Remember the old quote:

 Start with the End in Mind

 Foresight is your friend.
-The reason you need to spend time planning and using productivity tools is so you can identify and serve an audience that’s willing to buy your products or services.
+You need to spend time planning and using productivity tools to identify and serve an audience that’s willing to buy your products or services.

 In turn, that helps you understand what kind of online platform you need to build in order to serve your audience.
 It’s easy to buy a lot of tools that seem interesting, but aren’t really necessary at all for your audience.

 One of the critical components of an online platform is speed.
 You want to eliminate anything that fails to serve your audience because it will slow down your site.

 You need speed for customer satisfaction and better rankings on search engines result pages.

 There are some great choices and alternatives to use on your online business, but you may also fall into an expensive pitfall if you don’t know what you need and how you’ll use it.